 After resolving that design problem, I continued to ask questions about the tool.
 “How can I add functionality and incorporate other features?”
 I looked through my drafting tool box and realized that I had compasses that were essentially the same, a ridiculous number of drafting triangles, protractors and a ruler I used as a cutting edge.
 Through additional iterations, I was able to incorporate these features into the design of the AlumiDrafter.

 Upon settling on the design, I didn’t want to stop.
 The next challenge was to make this a commercially viable product.
 I knew I did not want to manufacture and sell rulers because this would take time away from my passions of design and problem solving.
 I contacted Alumicolor because their products match the quality that I had envisioned for the AlumiDrafter.
 After proposing my idea to them and negotiating terms, we agreed to work together to bring this product to the market.
 During my discussions with Alumicolor, I knew I would incur costs associated with developing and launching the product.
 Financing was simply another part of the process that required creative problem solving.
 After building financial models and brainstorming options, the use of the Kickstarter website quickly became the best method to address this part of the process.

-Over a time period of approximately 18 months, an idea that was born out of frustration became a real product that I am happy to say can be purchased directly from Alumicolor, online or in retail stores.
+Over a time period of approximately 18 months, an idea that was born out of frustration became a real product that I am happy to say can be purchased directly from the AIA Store.